mame0521/2018MCM/README.md

 and evaluate the profiles of clean energy of four states.
 We also give suggestions for governors to develop cooperative goals.

-First, we describe the energy profile of four states.
+Firstly, we describe the energy profile of four states.
 We process and rebuilt the dataset for observation and evaluation.
 Based on the dataset, we built several charts to visualize their energy profiles and the change in decades.
 Next, to characterize the evolution of energy profile during 1960-2009, we build a